airmnb/airmnb/README.md

-# Airbaby
+# Air Mom & Baby

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm run watch` to start a server.
+It will watch both express site and angular site whenever source code change is detected.
+You need to refresh browser to get the new page.
+The default site is `http://localhost:3000` and express site (for webapi) is `http://localhost:3000/api`

 ## Code scaffolding